MagicKrol/C64-NewLands/README.md

 Action to repair any ship damage.

 7. Scout
-Find if selected island is inhabited by cannibals or pirates.
+Find if selected island is inhabited by cannibals or pirates, also investigates how big are island's resources.

 7. Idle
 No action